coveo/source.coveo.com/_posts/2017-11-28-testing-custom-component.md

 ## Our first tests

 Let's start with a very simple test.
-We want to ensure that the default state is `disabled`.
+We want to ensure that the component is `disabled` by default.

 ```ts
 it('should be disabled on initialization', () => {